chinamike65/hugo-tuolesi/content/book5/book5en.md

 At this time, practitioners are practicing even in their sleep.

-During the middle-grade material road, the practice in dreams is sometimes absent, while the high-grade material road is spent practicing most of the time in the dream.
+During The Intermediate Stage material road, the practice in dreams is sometimes absent, while the high-grade material road is spent practicing most of the time in the dream.

 Ever since he entered the Kagyo path, he has been practicing in his dreams.